-How to Do it, or How to Proceed?
+How to Do it, and How to Proceed?

 A number of things need to be addressed and done, some of them serially, and some of them in parallel.
 Here is a not-exclusive list of things that need to done, organized in a more or less logical order:

-- Data analysis – The data need to be analyzed.
+- Data Analysis – The data need to be analysed.
 Comparisons across countries need to be established.
-Also, time series data on fish production at large, that is, at national levels, need to be analyzed to search for trends in production.
+Also, time series data on fish production at large, that is, at national levels, need to be analysed to search for trends in production,

-- Dissemination – Share research data and activities via social media platforms.
+- Dissemination – Share research data and activities via social media platforms, and

 - Education – Prepare training material, using the principles of social marketing, that are targeted at each stakeholder category.